Experienced Leon County DWI & Criminal Defense Lawyer

 Local Police

 The local police supervise all crimes that occur locally.
-In Leon County, there is only one local police department and it services the City of Buffalo.
-There are 3 full-time officers and 3 reserve officers.
-This small police department works alongside other agencies, like Leon County Sheriff's Office and Texas Department of Public Safety.
+In Leon County, there is only one local police department that services the City of Buffalo.
+There are three full-time officers and three reserve officers.
+This small police department works alongside other agencies, like Leon County Sheriff's Office and the Texas Department of Public Safety.

 City of Buffalo Police Department